Competition, stability, and functionality in excitatory-inhibitory neural circuits: Conclusions

 \subsection{A novel framework for \emph{asymmetric} neural dynamics}

 In this manuscript, we have proposed a new biologically plausible framework that unveils the competitive nature of neural interactions in \emph{asymmetric} neural networks.
-Starting from well-known examples of symmetric neural networks in the literature, we showcased a powerful connection from canonical energy-based methods in physics and Lyapunov stability in dynamical systems to proximal gradient methods in optimization and machine learning.
-In particular, we have proved how the energy function of symmetric firing rate networks coincides with a composite cost function, arising from the associated proximal gradient dynamics, that includes both the global cost of interaction with other neurons and the aggregate cost of single-neuronal activation.
+Starting from well-known examples of \emph{symmetric} neural networks in the literature, we showcased a powerful connection from canonical energy-based methods in physics and Lyapunov stability in dynamical systems to proximal gradient methods in optimization and machine learning.
+In particular, we have proved how the energy function of \emph{symmetric} firing-rate networks coincides with a composite cost function, arising from the associated proximal gradient dynamics, that includes both the global cost of interaction with other neurons and the aggregate cost of single-neuronal activation.
 We then extend proximal gradient dynamics to \emph{asymmetric} networks, associating to each neuron its own energy decomposed into the cost of interaction with the other neurons and the cost of self-activation.
 The joint optimization of the cost functions associated to all the neurons in the network instantiate a game where the neurons act as selfish agents trying to minimize their own energy.

-This new energetic game-theoretic framework has enabled us to provide a new perspective on canonical models from the theoretical neuroscience literature, with a focus on the strategic value of single neuron dynamics.
-In particular, we showed how the known results about the dynamical range of the Wilson-Cowan model have a clear energetic interpretation: global asymptotic convergence towards a unique state results from both the excitatory and inhibitory neurons minimizing aligned convex costs.
-Instead, as the system parameters change, limit cycles arise from a ZSG where the excitatory and inhibitory neurons have competing objectives, with one seeking to minimize the energy while the other tries to maximize it.
-In the same spirit, we relied on the new game-theoretic framework to study lateral inhibition dynamics for networks of many excitatory neurons and one inhibitory neuron producing enhancement of contrasts in the external input.
-Specifically, we showed how the dynamics of $\mathrm{E}^{2}\mathrm{I}$ networks converge to a state representing a discrete categorization of the contrasts in the external input, which also coincides with the unique Nash equilibrium of the game played by the neurons.
-The finite precision of a single $\mathrm{E}^{2}\mathrm{I}$ network can be enhanced by combining many of them in a cortical column organization to progressively sharpen subtle contrasts in the input, reaching a state of discrete categorization in a finite number of layers, for which we provide a closed-form expression.
+The novel energetic game-theoretic framework has enabled us to provide a new perspective on canonical models from the theoretical neuroscience literature, with a focus on the strategic value of single neuron dynamics.
+In particular, we showed how the known results about the dynamical regimes of the WC model admit a direct energetic interpretation: global asymptotic convergence towards a unique state regardless of the ambient input is a result of both the excitatory and inhibitory populations converging to a steep zero-sum game saddle.
+On the other hand, as the system parameters lower the saddle steepness, indecision in the form of limit cycle s arises on the zero-sum game, showing weak competition between the neurons.